Heckscheibe/SimpleSimulatorManager/README.md

 **Note:** While Simple Simulator Manager facilitates efficient local testing, it is essential to conduct thorough testing on real devices before releasing your apps. ;)

-*Inspired by [XSimulatorMngr](https://github.com/wcb133/XSimulatorMngr).
+*Inspired by [XSimulatorMngr](https://github.com/wcb133/XSimulatorMngr) which was discontinued.
 I have used this program before, and it helped me a lot.*